 Peter Towne, Esq., Assistant Director of Career Services

 Peter Towne works with current students to help counsel them on career development and prepare them for the employment process through counseling, assisting with résumé and cover letter reviews, and conducting mock interviews.
-Peter also focuses on helping students develop comprehensive job search strategies for both traditional and alternative legal positions, depending on their interests and experience.
+He focuses on helping students develop comprehensive job search strategies for both traditional and alternative legal positions, depending on their interests and experience.
+Peter also assists students with their pro bono work.

 Peter began his legal career in private practice, specializing in tort litigation, workers’ compensation, and social security disability at Iannella & Mummolo in Boston.
 Eventually, he expanded his areas of expertise to include medical malpractice and products liability at Swartz & Swartz, P.C.
 Peter also worked in compliance and predictive analytics at ISO Claims Partners.